 In these cases, media like Plymesh can be utilized to great effect.

 What is Plymesh?

-Plymesh is a multi-layered, woven wire cloth laminate, most often supplied in panels.
-It is quite similar in construction to our Porostar product, with individual wire cloths bonded together by a special sintering process.
+Plymesh is a multi-layered, woven wire mesh laminate, most often supplied in panels.
+It is quite similar in construction to our POROSTAR® product, with individual wire cloths bonded together by a special sintering process.
 The end product is a porous medium for fluidization and filtration applications.

-While similar to Porostar in construction, the goal of Plymesh is to limit the flow of gas or fluid being passed through the media.
-These laminated panels can consist of woven wire cloth layers with square openings (plain weave/square mesh), MINIMESH® filter cloth specifications, or a combination of both.
+While similar to POROSTAR in construction, the goal of Plymesh is to limit the flow of gas or fluid being passed through the media.
+These laminated panels can consist of woven wire mesh layers with square openings (plain weave/square mesh), MINIMESH® filter cloth specifications, or a combination of both.

 Plymesh owns a defined pore size ranging from five to five hundred microns.
 The geometry of the pores is uniform, and, unlike powdered metal products, there are no blind holes.
 The surface of the Plymesh is smooth, with flattened knuckles on the outer wire cloth layers, resulting in something akin to polished sheet metal.